Success leaves clues

 - Alternative.
 Explore alternative beliefs which are better suited for your current reality.

 - Action.
 Test out a new belief.
-What’s possible with that new belief?
+What’s possible with your new belief?

 Rise above the odds

-Consider all the entrepreneurs you know who persevered despite difficult circumstances.
+Consider all the accounting professionals you know who persevered despite difficult circumstances.
 They’re like the underdogs in sports who refuse to give up.
 Determination pushes them forward, despite the odds.

-Many brilliant entrepreneurs possess the skills to succeed, but lack faith.
+Many brilliant accounting professionals possess the skills to succeed, but lack faith.
 These are the ones we never hear about.

-You formed specific beliefs about your performance, abilities and goals.
+You formed specific beliefs about your expertise, abilities and goals.
 They all serve a purpose.
 Some boost you up.
 Whereas, others hold you back.

 It’s neither good nor bad; there is no judgment.
 Beliefs inform our reality.
 Some of your beliefs, however, no longer serve you.
-That’s true for me, too.
+It’s true for me, too.

-What do you do when you realize that a belief is holding you back?
+What do you do when you realize a belief is holding you back?
 You either decide to do what’s necessary, although it’s uncomfortable.
-Or you retreat and stick with what’s familiar.
+Or, you retreat and stick with what’s familiar.

 Tough it out

-Entrepreneurs, in general, are fiercely independent.
-So they decide to tough things out on their own.
+Firm owners, in general, are fiercely independent.
+So, they decide to tough things out on their own.
 This approach, however, doesn’t always lead to quick, long lasting results.
-That’s when it feels hard.Entrepreneurs, in general, are fiercely independent.
+That’s when it feels hard.Firm owners, in general, are fiercely independent.
 So they decide to tough things out on their own. #getpaidwhatyoureworth Click To Tweet